 Selling and buying off-the-plan always carries the risk that the property will not live up to value expectations come settlement time.

-The management of the inevitable small proportion of contract terminations in any project requires experience and knowledge.
+The management of the inevitable small proportion of contract terminations at the time contracts are made, they are intended to be in forcible in any project requires experience and knowledge.
 Understanding contract sensitivity demands technical excellence.

 Marketing of Real Estate is a “service” to which the Australian Consumer Law applies.
 Allegations of this type must be strictly proved, preferably from statements in writing.
 A vague recollection of conversations will usually be insufficient to make out this type of claim.
-See this example of an off-the-plan termination that was unsuccessful.
-And one that was successful.
+Such claims will be carefully scrutinised and fail if they lack consistency or are poorly prepared.

-Buyers or sellers who wish to terminate a real estate contract for a house, unit or vacant land – for example by reason of a downturn in the market for the lack of finance available to allow a buyer to complete the purchase – need to enlist an experienced real estate lawyer to investigate termination opportunities.
-This is an example of a seller’s attempted contract termination on technical grounds.
+Buyers who wish to terminate a real estate contract for a house, unit or vacant land – for example by reason of a downturn in the market for the lack of finance available to allow a buyer to complete the purchase – need to be sure of their grounds. enlist an experienced real estate lawyer to investigate termination opportunities.

 Unless sale contracts are prepared by competent real estate lawyers – and even on many occasions when they are – there can be differences of opinion as to exactly what a particular contract provision is intended to provide.
 The buyer contends that a contract was has a particular meaning while the seller asserts the opposite.

-A buyer or a seller may see the need to terminate a house or unit contract because of unforeseen events occurring after the contract is signed and before settlement.
-See here for information about a buyer’s rights if a property is substantially damaged by storms or flood prior to the settlement date.
+A buyer or a seller may see the need to terminate a house or unit contract because of unforeseen events that cause substantial damage occurring after the contract is signed and before settlement for example by storms or flood prior to the settlement date.

 Legal avenues can always be explored to support valid contract termination.
 These include issues relating to misleading and deceptive conduct or “unfair terms” that might arise from nondisclosure or the relationship between a marketer or financial planner and the developer.